-The AWS Hero program recognizes a vibrant, worldwide group of AWS experts whose enthusiasm for knowledge-sharing has a real impact within the community.
-Heroes go above and beyond to share knowledge in a variety of ways including online via social media, blog posts, open source projects, events, and user groups.
-You can click on a profile below to learn more about a Hero or see the program FAQ for general information.
+The AWS Heroes program recognizes a vibrant, worldwide group of AWS experts whose enthusiasm for knowledge-sharing has a real impact within the community.
+Heroes go above and beyond to share knowledge in a variety of ways including online via social media, blog posts, open source projects, videos, and forums; or in person at conferences, workshops, and user group events.